limikael/glapp/README.md

 # glapp
-OpenGL meta window and context creation
+OpenGL meta window and context creation.

 The window and graphics context creation pipeline in the Rust ecosystem is experiencing a kind of cambrian explosion at the moment, which is why it is good to be flexible possible when it comes to working with different underlying libraries and toolchains.